Iamshola/Project-2/readme.md

   - Bulma

 ### Approach taken - Thought process & methods of producing it
-As a team, we agreed on the basic MVP which we wanted our app to contain which we gave ourselves just under half of the total time frame to complete.
+As a team, we agreed on out basic MVP and gave ourselves just under half of the total time frame to complete.
+This would give us enough contingency time for any bugs or additional features we'd like to implement.

 Our basic MVP included;
 - An index page
 - A filter which allows the user to enter am ingredient of their choice